83rd (County of Dublin) Regiment of Foot: Peninsular War

 The 2nd Battalion remained on home service until 1809, with garrison postings in England, Jersey, and Ireland.
-In 1808 it was raised to an establishment of 1000 men, rather than the lower home service establishment of 600, and in early 1809 was ordered to sail for Corunna, in Spain, for service in the Peninsular War.
-It was recalled while at sea, following the British defeat at the Battle of Corunna, and then sailed successfully for Lisbon, arriving safely in Portugal on 6 April 1809.
+In 1808 it was raised to an establishment of 1000 men, rather than the lower home service establishment of 600, and in early 1809 was ordered to sail for A Coruña, in Spain, for service in the Peninsular War.
+It was recalled while at sea following the Battle of Corunna, and then sailed successfully for Lisbon, arriving safely in Portugal on 6 April 1809.
 It was put under the command of Brigadier Alan Cameron, alongside the 1st Battalion of the 9th Foot.

-The battalion advanced north into Portugal with the main force of the army, whose first objective was the recapture of Oporto.
+The battalion advanced north into Portugal with the main force of the army, whose first objective was the recapture of Porto.
 In the Second Battle of Porto, the light company of the Buffs (Royal East Kent Regiment) crossed the river by boat and captured the seminary, a strategically located building, along with troops from Rowland Hill, 1st Viscount Hill's Brigade. while the main force entered the town from a different direction.
 The defenders were surprised while withdrawing, and took heavy casualties.
 The force pursued the French army into Spain, with the 83rd's brigade engaging and routing the French rear-guard at Salamonde on the 16th before breaking off the pursuit.
 The force then was garrisoned along the Tagus River, where it suffered heavily from illness spreading among the men.

 On 27 and 28 July, the army was deployed at the Battle of Talavera, where the 83rd formed part of the central division; despite being exposed to heavy fire from French artillery, it held its position until the French infantry had approached to around thirty metres, and then made a bayonet charge to scatter the attackers.
 The battalion's casualties were very heavy, with seventy men killed including the commander, Lieutenant-Colonel Gordon, and another 295 wounded, and the 83rd was withdrawn to Lisbon to rest and receive reinforcements.
 It was later awarded the battle honour Talavera for its part in the battle.

 The battalion spent October 1809 to September 1810 in Lisbon, when it rejoined the army as part of the left brigade in Picton's 3rd Division.
 It arrived in time for the Battle of Bussaco on 26/27 September, where it was only lightly engaged but still received the battle honour Busaco, and retreated along with the army to Torres Vedras, where it spent the winter.